 Areas partially out of the parent are cropped to the parent's area.

-LVGL checks the invalid areas and joins the adjacent or intersecting areas.
+LVGL checks the invalid areas and joins those that are adjacent or intersecting.

 When the area is rendered, call